 If you prefer to stay in a hotel, try Hordatun Hotel, which is a newly built full service family hotel.
 Here you can also stay in an apartment of your own, if you wish.

-Cabins and camping can be offered at Skysstasjonen.
+Cabins and camping can be found though Skysstasjonen.

 A free shuttle bus runs between the centre of Røldal and the ski resort during holidays and weekends.

 Hordatun Hotel, Skysstasjonen and Røldalsterrassen are the places to dine in Røldal.
 After-ski crowds gather at these places, as well as at Røldalsgarasjen, where the younger crowds party until late into the night.

 Røldal is a small village in the municipality of Odda, in the scenic area of Hardanger.
 To the northeast of Røldal, lies the mountain plateau of Hardangervidda.

 Travelling to Røldal by car requires good winter tyres.

 From Oslo: Follow the main road E18 towards Drammen, drive over the bridge and turn right onto E134 in the direction of Haugesund.
 Follow this road for four hours through Kongsberg, Notodden, Vinje and Haukeli until you see Røldal at the end of the tunnels after the Haukeli Mountain Pass.
 Driving time: Approximately 4 hours and 30 minutes.

 From Bergen: Follow the E16 and Fv7 to Kvanndal, then take the car ferry to Utne.
 From Utne follow fv.
 555 to Odda, then Fv13 to Røldal.
 Travel time: Approximately 3 hours.